ec-coding/PokeDrafts/README.md

 10/18/2022
 1. Added modals for each card, which displays further information on said card, as well as an "Add to Deck" button.

+10/24/2022
+1. Implemented icons via React props to replace certain text drawn from an API.
+Elements will now be displayed as their respective icons on card modals.